kaizentm/todo-python-mongo-aca/README.md

 > NOTE: This template may only be used with the following Azure locations:
 >
-> - Australia East
-> - Brazil South
-> - Canada Central
 > - Central US
 > - East Asia
-> - East US
 > - East US 2
-> - Germany West Central
-> - Japan East
-> - Korea Central
-> - North Central US
-> - North Europe
-> - South Central US
-> - UK South
 > - West Europe
-> - West US
+> - West US 2
 >
-> If you attempt to use the template with an unsupported region, the provision step will fail.
+> If you attempt to use it with another region, the provision step will fail.

 > NOTE: This may take a while to complete as it executes three commands: `azd init` (initializes environment), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it provisions and deploys your application.